Dr. Camilla Nonterah

 Profile

-Dr. Nonterah is a counseling psychologist by training whose research and clinical interests focus on behavioral medicine.
+Camilla Nonterah is a counseling psychologist by training whose research and clinical interests focus on health psychology.
 She completed her pre-doctoral clinical psychology residency at Medical University of South Carolina, Charleston Consortium and earned her doctorate from Virginia Commonwealth University.

-Dr. Nonterah’s research focuses primarily on physical and mental health in underserved groups and minoritized populations and is guided by a multicultural framework.
-Most of her work focuses on the psychosocial aspects of end-stage organ disease and solid organ transplantation by examining health disparities and health equity, health behaviors, treatment seeking, and mental health in this area.
-She is also interested in impact of culture and race on mental and physical health by examining contributors to poor health and psychological dysfunction.
-Dr. Nonterah’s third area of research examines positive health behaviors from a positive psychology perspective, particularly within an African context and through cross-cultural comparisons.
+Nonterah’s research focuses on physical and mental health, with particular attention to populations that are less frequently represented in research and is guided by a multicultural framework.
+Much of her work examines the psychosocial aspects of end-stage organ disease and solid organ transplantation, including health outcomes, access to care, health behaviors, treatment seeking, and mental health.
+She also studies how culture and identity relate to mental and physical health, with an emphasis on exploring drivers of unfavorable health and psychological outcomes.
+A third area of her research explores factors that promote positive health behaviors from a positive psychology perspective, particularly in African settings and through cross-cultural comparisons.

-Dr. Nonterah has published in several peer-reviewed articles in journals such as the American Journal of Transplantation, Patient Education and Counseling, Progress in Transplantation, and the Journal of Black Psychology, presented talks and posters at national conferences such as the American Transplant Congress and American Psychological Association.
+Nonterah has published in several peer-reviewed articles in journals such as the American Journal of Transplantation, Patient Education and Counseling, Progress in Transplantation, and the Journal of Black Psychology, presented talks and posters at national and international conferences such as the American Transplant Congress, American Psychological Association, Asian Pacific Congress of Nephrology and the 44th Annual Meeting of the Korean Society of Nephology, and the European Society for Organ Transplantation Congress.
 She has received grants such the Faculty Development Research Grant from the American Society of Transplantation, and the Thomas F. and Kate Miller Jeffress Memorial Trust Award.

 Grants and Fellowships